Although Python makes sending e-mails relatively easy via the

 smtpport (int) – the SMTP port to connect to

-smtpssl (boolean) – enforce using a secure SSL connection
+smtpssl (bool) – enforce using a secure SSL connection

 Instantiate using a Scrapy settings object, which will respect these Scrapy settings.